This Discussion channel is currently closed.

 Default_avatar

-Mark Haas over 6 years ago
+Mark Haas about 7 years ago

 I also recommend that the PUC should investigate the methods used to calculate solar fees in cases where utilities want to impose them.
 Common sense tells us the we need to invest in renewable energy. . . . . what is the best way to promote renewable energy?
 It's bye making it more affordable and fair to people like me.
 Do the "right" thing !
 I invested a lot of money in solar energy, I have no issues spending a little more to be able to self store my energy . . . .
 I have no problem cutting the cord completely from the grid !